 R01 HD056465, R01 HD058886, R01 DK085212, Pennsylvania Department of Health CURE award, Daniel B. Burke Endowed Chair for Diabetes Research

-Kevin J. Basile, Alessandra Chesi, Vanessa C. Guy, Matthew E. Johnson, Brian T. Johnston, Lakeetra Josey, Sumei Lu, Jonathan A. Mitchell, Jesus Sainz, Qianghua Xia
+Michele Bergman, Alessandra Chesi, Kenyaita Hodge, Matthew E. Johnson, Brian T. Johnston, Lakeetra Josey, Michelle E. Leonard, Sumei Lu, Rajashree Mishra, Jonathan A. Mitchell, Jesus Sainz, Qianghua Xia

 M.E.
 Johnson, J. Schug, A.D.
 Wells, K.H.
 Kaestner and S.F.A.
 Grant: Genome-wide analyses of ChIP-seq derived FOXA2 DNA occupancy in liver points to genetic networks underpinning multiple complex traits.
 Journal of Clinical Endocrinology and Metabolism 99: E1580-5, 2014.